What is tenancy fraud?

 Any cases of suspected fraud will always be investigated.
 We have arrangements in place which allow us to share information with other agencies and we often work together on cases.

-Last year we recovered 10 properties and thanks to our in-house legal team saved a substantial sum of money and put properties back into use for families in genuine need of housing.
+In 2019/20 we recovered 34 properties and thanks to our frontline staff working in close partnership with our in-house legal team, we saved a substantial sum of money and put these properties back into use for families in genuine need of housing.

 What happens if you commit tenancy fraud?

 If you are caught, you are likely to lose your tenancy and could lose your right to social housing in the future.
 You could also be fined and/or sent to prison and Hyde will robustly pursue our court costs.